Adriano Amorim

-Adriano Luiz Amorim Santos (born 15 February 2002) is a Brazilian professional footballer who plays as an striker or winger for Polish Ekstraklasa club Raków Częstochowa.
+Adriano Luís Amorim Santos (born 15 February 2002) is a Brazilian professional footballer who plays as a striker or winger for Polish Ekstraklasa club Raków Częstochowa.

 Born in the Federal District of Brazil, Amorim had previously played for Brazilian clubs Coimbra and Villa Nova and Portuguese club Leixões.

 Career

 Early career

 Amorim was born in Taguatinga and grew up largely in Samambaia, both in the Federal District in Brazil.
 Aged 17, he moved to São Paulo to sign for his first club, Osvaldo Cruz.
 He later transferred to the youth sector of Coimbra Sports in Minas Gerais in 2020.
 In January 2022, Amorim, alongside eight other young Coimbra players, joined Villa Nova on loan in the Campeonato Mineiro.
 He played 6 matches for Villa Nova, and then 10 Campeonato Mineiro Módulo II matches upon his return to Coimbra.

 Leixões

 Amorim joined Portuguese club Leixões on loan in August 2022.
 He spent his the 2022–23 season playing largely with the under-23 side, though he made three first team appearances in the Liga Portugal 2.
 He returned to Leixões on loan for the 2023–24 season where he established a first-team place, scoring his first senior goal against Paços de Ferreira in September 2023.
 He scored 4 goals and provided 4 assists in total across the 2023–24 season.